b-mu/b-mu.github.io/_posts/2021-12-23-truncated-bp-through-time.markdown

 * **forward propagation**:
 	\\[ \mathbf{a}^{(t + 1)} = g_a(\mathbf{W_{aa}} \mathbf{a}^{(t)} + \mathbf{W_{ax}} x^{(t)} + \mathbf{b_a}), ~~~ \mathbf{y}^{(t + 1)} = g_y(\mathbf{W_{ya}} \mathbf{a}^{(t)} + \mathbf{b_y}) \\]
 	* note:
-		* this is a naive RNN model
+		* this is a naive RNN model with the simplest architecture
 		* the parameters are *shared* across the time steps
 * **backpropagation through time**
 	* loss